 However, you won’t find any legal retreats offering magic mushrooms in either Europe or the US, since magic mushrooms are completely illegal since the 1960s.

 In general, psilocybin is taken like a herbal tea.
 Participants are given a fresh truffle that they then grind down and infuse with ginger in some hot water.

 This all happens within the framework of a ritualistic ceremony that helps participants reach a level of emotional reconfiguration.
 Respecting this ritual is essential for tapping into the solemnity of the whole ceremony.

 Psilocybin is a molecule that occurs naturally in many varieties of mushroom and its presence has been well-documented since the dawn of humanity.
 When psilocybin enters the human body, it is transformed into psilocin, a hallucinogenic that temporarily affects brain chemistry.
 Several studies suggest that psilocin works by attaching itself to serotonin receptors in the brain, which usually regulate things like mood and motivation.

-When under the influence of psilocybin, connections between neurons seem to change, leading to temporary sensorial distortion, similar to lucid dreaming or hallucinating.
+When under the influence of psilocybin, connections between neurons seem to change, leading to temporary sensorial and perceptual distortion, similar to lucid dreaming, euphoria or hallucinating.
 This alteration to how neurons communicate with each other helps bring up emotions that had been buried deep down.
 This is the time to come to terms with these deep-rooted emotions and try to draw from them.